 Despite many changes in China’s visa policies, Hong Kong still remains one of the best places to obtain a visa or do a “visa run” for China outside of your home country.
 The best part is, it’s a great place to explore while you’re there!

-This guide was first written in 2015 and I’ve done my best to make sure that all information is up-to-date, but I’m well aware that anybody claiming to fully understand Chinese regulations is just fooling themselves.
+This guide was first written in 2015 and I’ve done my best to make sure that all information is up-to-date as of 2017, but I’m well aware that anybody claiming to fully understand Chinese regulations is just fooling themselves.
 Please make sure you do you research and connect with one of the many great China visa services before making your trip to China.

 Below are the most commonly asked questions regarding obtaining a Chinese visa in Hong Kong: